theS1LV3R/dotfiles/README.md

 # Dotfiles

+## All of this is outdated.
+Dont use it.

 These are the dotfiles i chose to keep between my linux installs.
 Nothing really special about them.

 ## Requirements